The infuriating Senate hearing on gun violence reveals why we can’t stop mass shootings like Boulder

 Republican Senator Ted Cruz may actually be one of those precogs, it seems, considering his ability to see the future as described in a speech during the hearing.

-“Every time there’s a shooting where we play this ridiculous theater where this committee gets together and proposes a bunch of laws that would do nothing to stop these murders,” Cruz says, declaring with total confidence and zero evidence how gun control measures would fail.
+“Every time there’s a shooting, we play this ridiculous theater where this committee gets together and proposes a bunch of laws that would do nothing to stop these murders,” Cruz says, declaring with total confidence and zero evidence how gun control measures would definitely fail.

-One might think that Cruz, who rode into politics with the Tea Party and recently flew out to Cancun during a crisis in the state he represents, might represent only the more extreme position of the party.
-But his staunch, aggrieved opposition to gun control is the popular position among Senate Republicans, which became apparent as more and more spoke—often with clunky metaphors.
-Among the more awkward ones used to describe the folly of gun control, Sen. John Kennedy may have had the worst, including one that directly contradicts Cruz’s position.
-Kennedy explained that the high incident rate of drunk driving doesn’t mean taking away all cars.
-However, that metaphor further only goes to show the impossibility of locking up drunk drivers before they cause accidents.
+One might think that Cruz, who rode into power with the Tea Party and recently flew out to Cancun during a crisis in his state, might represent only the more extreme position of the party.
+But his staunch, aggrieved opposition to gun control is the popular opinion among Senate Republicans, a predicament which became more apparent as more senators spoke—often with clunky metaphors.
+Among the more awkward ones used to describe the folly of gun control, Sen. John Kennedy may have had the worst.
+He dusted off the old chestnut that the high incident rate of drunk driving doesn’t mean taking away all cars.
+However, that metaphor only further goes to show the impossibility of locking up drunk drivers before they cause accidents.
 Not to mention everything else wrong with it.

-To help make their case, Democrats included testimony from people like Robin Brule, who lost her mother to a mass shooter who purchased his gun online.
+To help make their case, Democrats included testimony from people like Robin Brule, who lost her mother to a mass shooter who had purchased his gun online.

 “If a retirement community at 8 a.m. is the wrong place at the wrong time, where is the right place in America?”
-Brule asked.
+Brule asked during the hearing.

-To help make their case, Republicans included testimony from Chris Cheng, a sport shooter who won Season 4 of the History Channel’s Top Shot, to argue that gun control is racist.
+To help make their case, Republicans included testimony from Chris Cheng, a sport shooter who won Season 4 of the History Channel’s Top Shot, who argued that gun control is racist.

 These two sides have been at loggerheads on this issue for a long time.
-It could not be more clear which side is serious about reducing the number of deaths by gun violence in America, and which side feels burdened by having to defend their resistance to trying anything the other side suggests, no matter how many Americans support it.
+It could not be more clear which side is serious about reducing the number of deaths by gun violence in America, and which side feels burdened by having to defend their resistance to anything the other side suggests, no matter how many Americans support it.

 What’s not clear yet is whether any of this gridlock could possibly change at all under the new administration.